Georgia Senior Health Insurance

-Medicare Supplement Plans are sold by private insurance carriers and are standardized by the government.
+Medicare Supplement Plans are sold by private insurance carriers and standardized by the government.
 There are more than 370 different Medicare Supplement Plans offered in Georgia.
 Because these plans are standardized and don’t vary in coverage, it’s important that you look at annual premium raise patterns, customer service and carrier reputation.
 You can trust the Specialists at My Senior Health Plan.com to help you select a carrier that will fit your needs.
 Medicare Supplement Plan premiums are based on the state where you live but the benefits can be used nationwide.
-Medicare Supplement Plans do not include prescription drug coverage; therefore most people also enroll into a Prescription Drug Plan.
+Medicare Supplement Plans do not include prescription drug coverage; therefore, most people also enroll into a Prescription Drug Plan.

-Prescription Drug Plans (Part D) are designed to help you will the cost of your prescriptions.
-These plans have a monthly premium associated with them and different plan options will vary in co-pays, deductibles and prescriptions covered.
+Prescription Drug Plans (Part D) are designed to help you with the cost of your prescriptions.
+These plans have a monthly premium and different plan options will vary in co-pays, deductibles and prescriptions covered.
 You must have Medicare Part A or B to enroll into this type of plan.
 Not taking any prescriptions?
 Most people still enroll into a Prescription Drug Plan in order to avoid the Medicare Part D Penalty or to cover future prescriptions.
 You may also qualify for Extra Help for your prescriptions based on your income.
 To see if you qualify for Extra Help click here.